What do we look for when we search for a ‘trafficked’ girl?

 In Trinidad, girls from 12 to 18 years of age are disappearing everywhere in school uniforms and plain clothes.
 In broad daylight!
 Latina girls are brought into the country at the same time these Trinidadian girls are missing.
-It is beginning to look like some sinister, horrid exchange program the rate at which these missing Trinidadians and arriving Latinas are occurring!
-And at the same time guns and narcs are entering Trinidad and the question begs as to if these three issues are not connected because in all three cases the authorities cannot legally sign documents to hire sex traffickers, bring in narcs and guns.
+The rate at which these missing Trinidadians and arriving Latinas are occurring is beginning to look like some sinister, horrid exchange program!
+And at the same time guns and narcs are entering Trinidad and this question begs : are these three issues connected because in all three cases the authorities cannot legally sign documents to hire sex traffickers, bring in narcs and guns?

 Traffickers are paid between $5,000 TT to $50,000 TT per girl.
-And what makes it worse – and girls more traffickable – is the movement from the streets to the web.
-Men can now get under-aged girls from 13-18 on the web, without being found, especially as not much effort is put into searching for them on the streets.
+And what makes it worse – and girls more traffickable – is the trafficking movement from the streets to the web.
+Men can now lure under-aged girls from 13 or younger on the web, without being found, especially as not much effort is put into searching for them on the streets.
 Adrian Alexander [president of CURB [Caribbean Umbrella Body for Restorative Behavior] reports that on the streets of Trinidad girls are picked out like a piece of meat in Port of Spain on Ariapita Avenue.

-Ministers and organizations are knowledgeable about the problem of missing girls and are doing too little, but what about others?
-What about local institutions, citizens, school programs, and parents to help eradicate the problem if governmental authorities are prioritizing finding our girls?
-We cannot rely anymore on the-wait-and-see approach of the government in Trinidad and Tobago which allows perps to traffic girls by its blind eye.
+Ministers and organizations are knowledgeable about the problem of missing girls – everyone else on the web is! – but are doing too little.
+If that is the case, what can others do?
+Local institutions, citizens, school programs, and parents to help eradicate the problem if governmental authorities are prioritizing finding our girls?
+We cannot rely anymore on the-wait-and-see approach of the government in Trinidad and Tobago which allows perps to traffic girls by turning a blind eye.
 We must adopt a hands-on approach.
-We must talk about trafficking and make girls see how to avoid it because without making them aware and talking about it, trafficking is NOT going to change.
+We must talk about trafficking and make girls see how to avoid it because without making them aware and talking about it, trafficking is NOT going to change its dirty hands.

-What makes matters worse is the silence that this macho society perpetuates by the language and attitude used about girls trafficked.
-Some feel that the girls kidnapped are not worth finding because “they looking for man’ but they fail to see how they themselves groom their girls only to put up with patriarchal slavery.
-Thus, these parents are perpetuating girls’ vulnerability by their religious subservience, flawed gendered tradition, macho attitude and patriarchal behavior of shaming girls and name calling them into more subservience, which is all also part of the grooming process.
+What makes matters worse is the silence that this macho society perpetuates by the language and attitude used about and after girls are trafficked.
+Some feel that the girls kidnapped are not worth finding because “they looking for man’ but they fail to see how they themselves groom their daughters to put up with patriarchal slavery.
+These parents are perpetuating girls’ vulnerability by their religious subservience, flawed gendered tradition, macho attitude and patriarchal behavior of shaming girls and name-calling them into more subservience, which is all also part of the grooming process.
 We must therefore change our language and attitude towards these missing girls who are being trafficked out of the country while bring others into the country.
 Whether Latina or Trinidadian we must stop calling these girls names and blaming them for ‘looking for it’.
 We must stop calling them ‘victims’.
 They are not victims!
-They are survivors when they are found, and must not to be shamed into silence or other form of bondage by marrying them off, or not airing their cases for other girls to hear but instead further silence them so more girls can be kidnapped without a trace.
+They are survivors when they are found, and must not to be shamed into silence or other forms of bondage by marrying them off, or not airing their cases for other girls to hear about, and instead further silence them.
+The ensuing result is more girls kidnapped without a trace.